-What makes AI interesting to companies with financial crime compliance obligations?
+What makes Al interesting to companies with financial crime compliance obligations?

-Organizations with financial crime compliance obligations have made and continue to make massive investments in technology and talent to support their compliance efforts.
+Organisations with financial crime compliance obligations have made and continue to make massive investments in technology and talent to support their compliance efforts.
 Empirical evidence however suggests that the level of investment is not, in many cases, supported by results/success metrics.
-For example, the global spend by banks in 2022 to combat money laundering is estimated at \$274.1 billion, yet a study by the United Nations Office of Drug and Crimes suggests "much less than one percent (probably around 0.2 percent)" of the proceeds of crime laundered via the global financial system are seized and frozen.4 to a surge in transaction laundering.
+For example, the global spend by banks in 2022 to combat money laundering is estimated at \$274.1 billion, yet a study by the United Nations Office of Drug and Crimes suggests "much less than one percent (probably around 0.2 percent)" of the proceeds of crime laundered via the global financial system are seized and frozen.

+While publicly-available information on the financial crime compliance spend by e-commerce companies and its correlation to the ability to identify financial crime is more difficult to obtain given the relative newness of the industry, there is no doubt that the rapid growth of e-commerce has given rise to a surge in transaction laundering.
 While the exact scale of transaction laundering is difficult to quantify, in 2017 one industry observer suggested that the global volume of transaction laundering exceeded \$350 billion.
 That number has likely grown significantly by now.

-While publicly-available information on the financial crime compliance spend by e-commerce companies and its correlation to the ability to identify financial crime is more difficult to obtain given the relative newness of the industry, there is no doubt that the rapid growth of e-commerce has given rise

-One obvious reason for companies to adopt AI in their financial crime compliance programs is to exploit its analytical (insight generation) and predictive capabilities (foresight of emerging risks) to target potentially illicit activity more accurately and conversely, eliminate the "noise" in companies' transaction monitoring systems while generating "signals."
+One obvious reason for companies to adopt Al in their financial crime compliance programs is to exploit its analytical (insight generation) and predictive capabilities (foresight of emerging risks) to target potentially illicit activity more accurately and conversely, eliminate the "noise" in companies' transaction monitoring systems while generating "signals."

 Another reason companies are interested in adopting AI to combat financial crime is the desire and need to keep up with the criminals, whose methods are becoming increasingly sophisticated and crafty.
 Criminals have become early adopters of new technologies, including AI, and exploit them fully to serve their nefarious purposes.

-Organizations therefore are viewing the adoption of AI tools and capabilities as necessary to level (at least somewhat) the playing field that has become an "arms race" of sorts.
+Organisations therefore are viewing the adoption of AI tools and capabilities as necessary to level (at least somewhat) the playing field that has become an "arms race" of sorts.